 “Better get into the white camouflage, first.
 Less weight to carry, too.”
 Illya had left his backpack to climb the cliff, and its bulk was now daunting after the strenuous exercise.

-The great forest loomed ahead, ancient and, with dense undergrowth, all but impenetrable.
+The great forest loomed ahead, ancient and, with its dense undergrowth, all but impenetrable.
 Even with the help of the trails of small animals, and occasionally the wider path of larger beasts, their progress wasn’t going to be fast, and it was snowing heavily.

 Napoleon sniffed the air.
 “Do I smell a thaw?” he said.